Love Unalloyed for Love Incarnate (2006)

 For I testify to every one that heareth the word of the prophecy of this book: If any man shall add to these things.
 God shall add unto him the plagues written in this book.
 And if any man shall take away from the words of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from these things that are written in this book.
 (Apoc.
 22:18-19)

 The death of Saint John the Beloved of old age in Ephesus at the beginning of the Second Century A.D. closed the Era of Revelation that had begun with the writing of the Old Testament.
 No new "revelation" has been added since that time.
 The Church, guided by the Holy Ghost, has had to reflect on what had been revealed so as to refute errors and elucidate certain points that she deemed necessary to discuss at various times.
-However, not even the proclamation of dogmas--such as the Immaculate Conception of the Blessed Virgin Mary by Pope Pius IX in 1854, Papal Infallibility by the First Vatican Council in 1870, and the Assumption of Our Lady body and soul in to Heaven by Pope Pius XII in 1950--have "added" anything new to the era that closed with the death of the last Apostle, the Beloved of Our Lord and Saviour Jesus Christ, the son of Zebedee, John the Evangelist.
+However, not even the proclamation of dogmas--such as the Immaculate Conception of the Blessed Virgin Mary by Pope Pius IX in 1854, Papal Infallibility by the First Vatican Council in 1870, and the Assumption of Our Lady body and soul in to Heaven by Pope Pius XII in 1950--have "added" anything new to the era that closed with the death of the last Apostle, the Beloved of Our Blessed Lord and Saviour Jesus Christ and Saviour Jesus Christ, the son of Zebedee, John the Evangelist.
 Each of those dogmas were contained in the Deposit of Faith.
 They had only to be more fully explicated.

 There was, as noted just above, an attempt to boil Saint John alive in oil.
 It was not God's will for Saint John, who had the desire and the willingness to be martyred, to die a death of martyrdom.
 He was a martyr of love, love unalloyed for Love Incarnate, Love Crucified and Resurrected.
 One of the proofs of the extent to which Saint John was beloved by the King of Love Himself was that He entrusted the care of His own Most Blessed Mother to him.
 Saint John looked after Our Lady with the devotion of a true son.
 She looked after him as a true son.